walllab/PhenotypeGLRM/preprocessing/README.txt

 	Autism Diagnostic Interview-Revised (ADIR)
 	Autism Diagnostic Observation Schedule 2 (ADOS)*

 * As a note, ADOS contains four modules, each of which are administered to individuals in different age brackets.
-I aggregate these modules by item.
+We aggregate these modules by item.

 The data from these datasets exists in csv and txt files on sherlock at /scratch/PI/dpwall/DATA/phenotypes.
 Each dataset uses a different file structure (sometimes multiple structures) to store the data.
 I used a jsonschema (which can be found in AutismPhenotype.json) to aggregate the data and to be sure that is conforms to the instruments themselves.

 This package is structured as a multi-stage pipeline.

 1. aggregate_phenotype.py - Pulls data from raw files, aggregates it into json, then validates this json with the jsonschema
+2. remove_empty.py - Removes subjects that do not have data for any instrument.
+This occurs because some of our datasets include all study participants, even if they do not have phenotypic data.
-2. aggregate_ados.py - Aggregates ADOS data across all four modules, item by item, to create an ADOS dataset that is comparable across individuals
+3. aggregate_ados.py - Aggregates ADOS data across all four modules, item by item, to create an ADOS dataset that is comparable across individuals
-3. adjust_adir.py - Imputes questions of the form Q**.1 and Q**.2 from each other.
-These correspond to "current"/"ever" questions.
-One is often left blank.
 4. assign_diagnosis.py - Assigns diagnoses to each instrument based on item-level data for each instrument.
 This script uses the diagnostic instructions provided with each instrument.
-5. keep_only_both_instruments.py - Creates a .json file containing only samples with both instruments.
-6. json-to-csv.py - Transforms json into csv form for ease of analysis.
+5. json-to-csv.py - Transforms json into csv form for ease of analysis.
-7. filter_ordinal_features.py - Creates a csv file filtered by column.
-Only pulls column of interest for analysis (disregards special codes, also discards individual ADOS modules in favor of the aggregated ADOS data).
+6. filter_ordinal_features.py - Pulls columns of interet for analysis.
+Discards age of onset questions, special codes, and individual ADOS modules (in favor of the aggregated ADOS data).

 Here's an example run:
 python3 aggregate_phenotype.py /Users/kelley/Projects/iHART/Phenotype